fmcgeough/fmcgeough.github.io/_posts/2019-12-31-contiguous-sort-elixir.md

 The data that it appears that we need to proceed thru the list and make a determination
 is: 1) what's the current status (:leading_ascending, :descending, :trailing_ascending);
-2) what's the maximum number in max_subarray1 (this allows us to check for whether any number in the 2nd subarray is less than max_subarray1); 3) what's the maximum number in max_subarray2 (this allows us to check for whether the number that starts the 3rd ascending subarray is less than max_subarray2).
+2) what's the maximum (last) number in subarray1 (this allows us to check for whether any number in the 2nd subarray is less than max_subarray1); 3) what's the maximum (first) number in subarray2 (this allows us to check for whether the number that starts the 3rd ascending subarray is less than max_subarray2).
 Since we may or may not have an initial ascending section the value of max_subarray1 can be nil.